sibirbil/RuleDiscovery/README.md

  `conda activate rulediscovery`

- 4. Check whether the installation works with either one of the files explained below.
+ 4. Check whether the installation works with the following command:

+ `python ruxg_testing.py`

 ## Running Our Numerical Experiments